Menu

 Support NC Families & Employers by Supporting NC Licensed Child Care Providers!

-• Help licensed child care providers overcome the ongoing workforce/staffing crisis;
+• Help licensed child care providers address the ongoing workforce/staffing crisis;

-• Improve the regulatory climate for licensed child care providers; and,
+• Improve the regulatory climate for licensed child care providers.

 NC Licensed Child Care Association